A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 \paragraph{Benchmarks.} Benchmark \code{cg} implements conjugate gradient that solves system of linear equations in the form of $Ax = b$ with a sparse input matrix $A$.
 Benchmark \code{cilksort} performs parallel mergesort with parallel merge.
 Benchmark \code{heat} implements the Jacobi-style heat diffusion on a 2D plane over a series of time steps.
 Benchmark \code{hull} implements quickhull to compute convex hull.
 The algorithm works by repeatedly dividing up the space, drawing maximum triangles, and eliminating points inside the triangles.
 When there are no more points outside of the triangles, we have found the convex hull.
 Since \code{hull}'s work and span can differ greatly depending on the input data points, we ran it on two different data sets: one with randomly generated points that lie within a sphere (\code{hull1}), and another with randomly generated points that lie on a sphere (\code{hull2}).
 There is a lot more computation in \code{hull2}, since the algorithm has a harder time eliminating points.
-The benchmark \code{lu} performs LU decomposition and is cache oblivious~\cite{FrigoLePr99}.
-The benchmark \code{strassen} implements the Coppersmith-Winograd matrix multiplication algorithm that performs seven recursive matrix multiplications and a bunch of additions.
-Most benchmarks are originally released with MIT Cilk-5~\cite{FrigoLeRa98}, except for \code{cg}, which comes from the NAS parallel benchmarks~\cite{BaileyBaBa91} and \code{hull}, which comes from the problem-based benchmark suite (PBBS)~\cite{ShunBlFi12}.

-Given an application, we used the same input and base case sizes for both platforms.
-How we chose the base case size is described in~\secref{motivation}.
+Benchmark \code{matmul} implements a eight-way divide-and-conquer matrix multiplication with no temporary matrices.
+Benchmark \code{strassen} implements a matrix multiplication algorithm that performs seven recursive matrix multiplications and a bunch of additions.
+Most benchmarks are originally released with MIT Cilk-5~\cite{FrigoLeRa98}, except for \code{cg}, which comes from the NAS parallel benchmarks~\cite{BaileyBaBa91} and \code{hull}, which comes from the problem-based benchmark suite~\cite{ShunBlFi12}.
+Two benchmarks benefit from the data layout transformation (\secref{data-trans}): \code{matmul} and \code{strassen}, and we also ran the versions with the data layout transformation (\code{matmul-z} and \code{strassen-z}) on both platforms.
+For a given application, we used the same input and base case sizes for both platforms.

-\paragraph{Work efficiency and scalability.} We first provide the overview of our results. \figref{overview} shows the $\serial$, $\work$, and $T_{32}$ running times executing on Cilk Plus and on \NUMAWS.

-Note that, the $\work$ for benchmarks \texttt{cg}, \texttt{cilksort}, \texttt{hull1}, and \texttt{hull2} are exactly the same for Cilk Plus and \NUMAWS.
-This is because, for these benchmarks, the two versions of the code are exactly the same with the exception of linking with different scheduler.
-Benchmarks \texttt{heat}, \texttt{lu}, and \texttt{strassen}, however, have different $\work$, because these are the benchmarks where we apply the simple data layout transformation discussed in \secref{data-trans}.
-By comparing the $\work$ on Cilk Plus versus on \NUMAWS for these benchmarks, one can get a sense of how much the data layout transformation helps.